chriscross00/projects/bigmart_sales/bigmart_sales_report.md

 Looking at the items, Fruits and Vegetables and Snack Foods have the highest sales.
 Together just those two item types bring in $5,552,846 and represent 30% of the total sales across all stores.
 Item\_Types such as Breakfast and Seafood have the worst total sales and account for only 2% of our total profits.

-With two types of items, Fruits and Vegetables and Snack Foods, accounting for 30% of the total sales it is essential that we at least maintain those numbers.
-In particular, because Fruits and Vegetables have a short shelf life, they should be closely watched over time to look for consumer trends so that we do not stock too much at once.
+With two types of items, Fruits and Vegetables and Snack Foods, accounting for 30% of the total sales it is essential that I at least maintain those numbers.
+In particular, because Fruits and Vegetables have a short shelf life, they should be closely watched over time to look for consumer trends so that I do not stock too much at once.
 The Breakfast Item\_Type has lot's of potential room for improvement.
 It represents 1.25% of our total sales.
 Yet, most people eat 3 meals a day.
-This represents a large part of the market that we are missing.
+This represents a large part of the market that I are missing.

 ``` r
 type <- data %>%